10 Effective Ways to Keep Ticks Off Your Dog

 First, apply some liquid dish soap (Dawn Dish Soap preferred) to a cotton ball.
 Then, Cover the tick with the soap-soaked cotton ball and move it around in circles for about 40 seconds.
 The tick should come on it’s own and be stuck to the cotton ball when you lift it away.
 If you are afraid you dog is sensitive to some soaps, try using dog shampoo instead.

 2. Wet Q-tip Method:

-Wet a Q-Tip with clove essential oil.
-Clove oil is a tick repellent.
+Wet a Q-Tip with essential oil.
+Clove oil works as a tick repellent.
 Rub your oiled up Q-tip in a circle around and around the tick.
 This motion will agitating the little critter and making it rotate with the Q-tip until it backs out.
 Then, put that little sucker into some isopropyl alcohol to kill it.

 What to Do if a Tick Head Gets Stuck in Your Dog’s Skin